ArduPilot/ardupilot_wiki/common/source/docs/common-thecubeorange-overview.rst

 The Cube connector pin assignments
 ==================================

-All other specification and external connections remain identical to the original board s listed on the Cube Black page.
+All other specification and external connections remain identical to the original board as listed on the Cube Black page.

 Cubepilot Ecosystem
 ===================